Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I think it's just fine to use one cloth to wash the dishes and then wipe the counters, at least that's what do.
 I agree that with so many different ones laying around you're likely to forget which is which.
 I toss mine in the laundry each night and start the day with a clean one but that's as far as I'll go.

 If you know you've cleaned something germy like meat juice , you could give it a quick rinse in bleach or wet it really well and microwave it for two minutes.
 I do this with sponges.

 I prefer handi wipes I get from the dollar tree.
 It's nice to rinse things out through the little pores and they are only a quarter each.
-You can often find them in different colors, which would help keep them straight.

 I use one clean micro cloth every day to clean/wipe the counter, appliances, dishes, but never, never the floor.
 I clean and rinse the cloth frequently when I am doing "kitchen duty".
 When I am finished, I drape the cloth over the stove handle to dry thoroughly.
 I have this "thing" about keeping everything dry in the kitchen.
 Standing water breeds germs.
 I am told I'm a fanatic about this but we all have our fussy "things".

 When I am cleaning up meat/chicken juices in the kitchen area, depending on the amount to clean, I use paper towels or I will use another different colored cloth.
 To make sure that I don't use the wrong one, I will put the cloth that I use daily out of my reach/sight until I am done cleaning up.

 I have been married for over thirty years and my family were quite healthy and never had any major type of sickness.
 I think sometimes this germ/contamination ideas we hear about are overblown.
 But I do agree that when using meats/chicken in the kitchen, a person should be careful about cross-contamination.